Best Things to Do with NYC Kids: December GoList

 Gather around the 32-foot-high World's Largest Hanukkah Menorah, across the street from The Plaza Hotel, for nightly lightings from Sunday, December 22 through Monday, December 30.
 Or join the crowd at Brooklyn's Grand Army Plaza for lightings of the Largest Menorah (still big, still bright, still beautiful, even if it's not a record-breaker...).
 FREE

 Singers of all faiths can enjoy caroling under the arch in Washington Square Park on Christmas Eve.
 FREE

-Hit the Queens County Farm Museum's annual holiday open house for tours, crafts, and freshly mulled cider from Monday, December 26 to Wednesday, December 28.
+Hit the Queens County Farm Museum's annual holiday open house for tours, crafts, and freshly mulled cider in front of the fireplace from Thursday, December 26 to Saturday, December 28.
 FREE